As Far as I Can Walk

 As Far as I Can Walk (also known as Strahinja Banović or Strahinja) is a 2021 internationally co-produced drama film directed by Stefan Arsenijević and written by Arsenijević, Bojan Vuletić and Nicolas Ducray.
 It is a modern reimagining of Strahinja Banović, a hero of medieval Serbian epic poetry, that follows a young Ghanaian couple living as refugees in Belgrade.
 It premiered at the 55th Karlovy Vary International Film Festival, where it won five awards.

+Plot

+Strahinja and his wife Ababuo left Ghana and reached Germany at the beginning of the refugee crisis, but then they were returned to Belgrade.
+Serbia may not be Germany, but Strahinya is doing his best to start a new life.
+He gave himself this Serbian name to better fit into his new surroundings.

+They live in a refugee camp in Krnjača, and Strahinja works hard to get asylum, tries his hand at playing football for a local club and works as a volunteer for the Red Cross.
+One day, a new wave of refugees from Syria arrives in Krnjača, among them the charismatic Ali.